Silverstone Interactive Museum launched

-7th December 2016 saw the public confirmation of the funding that will enable the £20m Silverstone Heritage Experience (SHE) to open it’s doors in early 2019.
-It will bring the extensive heritage of Silverstone and British motor racing to life for an estimated half a million visitors a year, through the creation of a dynamic, interactive and educational visitor experience.
+2016 saw the public confirmation of the funding that has enabled the £20m Silverstone Interactive Museum to open it’s doors in 2020.
+It brings the extensive heritage of Silverstone and British motor racing to life for an estimated half a million visitors a year, through the creation of a dynamic, interactive and educational visitor experience.

-The Heritage Lottery Fund (HLF) have confirmed a £9.1m grant which, together with funding from five local authorities, two enterprise partnerships and Silverstone itself, will enable the development of SHE to start at the beginning of 2017.
+The Heritage Lottery Fund (HLF) confirmed a £9.1m grant which, together with funding from five local authorities, two enterprise partnerships and Silverstone itself, enabled the development to start at the beginning of 2017.

 - A permanent exhibition that will take visitors on an exciting two hour journey through motor racing past, present and future.
 The exhibition will be housed in the only remaining WWII hanger on the site, which is to the left of the main entrance.
 The hanger will be fully refurbished and re-clad to create a fantastic, authentic backdrop.